OpenIntroStat/oilabs-stata/README.md

 open-source textbook.
 The textbook as well as the html version of the labs can be found at [http://www.openintro.org/stat/labs.php](http://www.openintro.org/stat/labs.php).

-This repository is a fork of the tidyverse OpenIntro labs, converted to Stata.
+This repository is a fork of the tidyverse OpenIntro labs, converted to Stata by [Jenna Krall](https://github.com/kralljr).
 Information about the datasets can be found in the [oiLabs-tidy](https://github.com/OpenIntroStat/oiLabs-tidy) repository.

 We currently support our source files in the .Rmd format, which can be output into html format (though output to pdf is also possible).
 The source files are processed